 The college believes in decentralized governance and Participative management.

-responsibilities with Heads of Departments and Coordinators.
+The administration is decentralized to a great extent by a delegation of responsibilities with Heads of Departments and Coordinators.
 Periodical meetings of the constituted committees are held to plan, execute, monitor and evaluate the intended activities.
 Teaching and nonteaching staff members share the administrative responsibility of the college and contribute in smooth working of administrative machinery.
 Operational autonomy is given to following units of the college: The Advisory board, Staff council, Committees constituted by staff council and Heads of the Department.
 The Heads of the department have been given the authority to recommend the faculty for attending FDPs, Conferences, Seminars, and Workshops etc. The faculty members are involved in decision making at various levels.
 At the Department level, the Head of the Department holds the responsibility of motivating and mobilizing the opinion, suggestion and feedback from the staff members at all aspects of administration and academics.
 The Heads / Coordinators pass it on to the Principal at the appropriate forum facilitating the process of decision making.
-The college is celebrating the Golden Jubilee, the 50th Anniversary of the college, in various ways through a large number of programmes in the course of 2017-18 and different sub-committees were formed to devise academic, cultural and valuebased projects.
 The following administrative roles and responsibilities are vested with the members of the teaching staf: • Advisory board: Four faculties with more than fifteen years work experience are members of the Advisory board and are involved in every decision of the body.
 Teachers participate in decision making along with Advisory board members. • IQAC: Constituted as per NAAC guidelines, it includes Principal, representatives of teaching, nonteaching staff, Alumni and student representative. • Bursar: The Bursar supervises various financial matters related to college and financial accounts and their audit.
 Bursar is also responsible for proper utilization and disbursements of funds in the college. • Chief Superintendent of the examination: Appointed by the staff council, they are responsible for smooth conduct and supervision of semester end final examinations in the college. • Nodal Officer: Responsible for collaborating with government agencies and civil authorities on behalf of the college and acts as a Public relations Officer of the college. • Academic Council Committees: Committees play a significant role in smooth functioning of the college.
 These are led and managed by Committee Conveners, appointed in the Academic Council for a year and take important academic and co curricular decisions.
 At end of session, all committees present their report for the year and discuss future course of action in Academic Council.
 Students also participate in the progressive functioning of college through their roles as Class Representatives, office bearers of union and committees.
 A duly elected Students' Union work towards best interest of students and College.